Please note: The 2020 excavation has been cancelled – click here for details.

 There is no need to book spaces on the daily tours – just turn up on site in time for the scheduled start.

-For 2019, we are asking tour guides not to add their clients on to the official site tours.
+For 2020, we are asking tour guides not to add their clients on to the official site tours.
 Instead, operators should guide their own groups.
-There will be information boards around the site (and multilingual texts available from the site shop).
+There are information boards around the site.

 - Tours are free if you guide your groups yourself, but please ask your guests to consider a donation – we depend hugely on visitor support.
 It makes up 80 per cent of our funding.
 In addition, please encourage your guests to buy the guidebook.